-We define ARR as of a given date as the annualized recurring revenue we would contractually receive from our customers in the month ending 12 months following such date.
+We define ARR as of a given date as the annualized recurring revenue that we would contractually receive from our customers in the month ending 12 months following such date.
 Based on historical experience with customers, we assume all contracts will be automatically renewed at the same levels unless we receive notification of non-renewal and are no longer in negotiations prior to the measurement date.
 ARR excludes revenue from on-demand arrangements.
 Although we seek to increase ARR as part of our strategy of targeting large enterprise customers, this metric may fluctuate from period to period based on our ability to acquire new customers and expand within our existing customers.
+We believe that our ARR is an important indicator of the growth and performance of our business.

-As of January 31
+As of Janu uary 31, As of April 30,

-2020 2021
+2020 2021 2020 2021

-(in millions)
+(in mil llions)

-ARR \$88.1 \$107.8
+ARR \$ 88.1 \$ 107.8 \$ 89.8 \$ 109.5